sthagen/VirusTotal-vt-cli/doc/vt_domain_collections.md

 ## vt domain collections

-Returns the collections related to the domain.
+Returns the collections related to the IOC.

 ```
 vt domain collections [domain] [flags]